aleroot/iptvtee/README.md

  - **max**: the max number of M3U elements to test in a playlist.
  - **server**: the optional username and password separated by a colon, used to start the app in server mode.
  - **vlc-parameters**: optional VLC evaluator engine parameters.

+### Exit Codes

+`iptvtee` returns specific exit codes to signal the outcome of the evaluation, which is useful for automation and scripting.

+* **`0` - Success**: All tested playlists and their combined average score met or exceeded the threshold set by the `--score` parameter.
+* **`1` - General Failure**: The program failed to meet the success criteria.
+This happens if no playlists passed the test, or if the final average score of the passing playlists was still below the `--score` threshold.
+It's also used for general errors like invalid input.
+* **`2` - Specific Failure**: At least one playlist that was tested scored below the `min_score` threshold.
+This code is returned even if other playlists were successful.
+* **`130` - Usage/Help**: Returned if the program is called with no input or with `--help`, indicating a usage error.

 ### Usage Examples